flexera-public/policy_templates/operational/aws/scheduled_ec2_events/README.md

   ‡ Only required for taking action (terminating or downsizing); the policy will still function in a read-only capacity without these permissions.

+  † Only required for `Terminate Instance` Action; the policy will still start/stop instance without this permission.

   Example IAM Permission Policy:

   ```json